-As noted earlier, the Town uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+As noted earlier, the Town uses fund accounting to ensure and demonstrate compliance with financerelated legal requirements.

 Governmental Funds.
-The focus on the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of usable resources.
+The focus on the Town's governmental funds is to provide information on nearterm inflows, outflows, and balances of usable resources.
 Such information is useful in assessing the Town's financing requirements.
 Specifically, fund balance available for appropriation can be a useful measure of a government's net resources available for spending at the end of the fiscal year.

 The General Fund is the chief operating fund of the Town.
-At the end of the current fiscal year, the Town of Pine Knoll Shores' fund balance available in the General Fund was \$2,696,272 while total fund balance reached \$3,257,573.
-The Town currently has an available fund balance of 52% of General Fund expenditures and transfers out, while total fund balance represents 63% of that same amount.
+At the end of the current fiscal year, the Town of Pine Knoll Shores' fund balance available in the General Fund was \$2,469,414 while total fund balance reached \$3,112,778.
+The Town currently has an available fund balance of 49% of General Fund expenditures and transfers out, while total fund balance represents 62% of that same amount.

-Overall fund balance increased by \$858,673.
-Included in this increase in fund balance is an increase of \$416,221 for the Beach Capital Reserve Fund.
+Overall fund balance increased by \$778,265.
+Included in this increase in fund balance is an increase of \$628,125 for the Beach Capital Reserve Fund and an decrease of \$276,321 for the Beach Renourishment Capital Project Fund.

-The significant change in fund balance levels over the prior year is primarily due to the Town's accumulation of beach tax in a Capital Reserve Fund, insurance savings, and the delay of some capital projects.
+The significant change in fund balance levels over the prior year is primarily due Town's accumulation of beach tax in the Capital Reserve Fund combined with the receipt of final FEMA reimbursement for past disasters.

-The Town appropriated \$195,000 of fund balance in the 2020 General Fund budget.
+The Town appropriated \$167,000 of fund balance in the 2022 General Fund budget.